Understanding the Art of Portrait: Techniques and Styles Explained

 • Live on-site image selections for large shoots.

-• We follow the same standards for every sitter so the portrait gallery stays consistent.
+• The same standards for every sitter are followed so the portrait gallery stays consistent.

 Post-Production